simonbosley/interpolation/README.md

 # requirements

-You will need to run this project on a unix based system with python3 installed.
+You will need to run this project on a unix based system with python3 installed (this was created using Python 3.9.9).

 # getting started